 The survey is designed to be used as a basis for tendering the removal of ACMs from the building prior to demolition or major refurbishment.

-Asbestos Air Testing & Monitoring
+Asbestos and Air Testing & Monitoring

-Asbestos air monitoring and testing is a critical part of ongoing management of asbestos presence, and part of any removals process that disturbs or breaks up asbestos solids.
+Asbestos air monitoring and testing is a critical part of the ongoing management of asbestos presence, and part of any removals process that disturbs or breaks up asbestos solids.

 Anywhere that products containing asbestos are in a poor, aged condition, or at any time when asbestos materials may be moved or disturbed, there is a risk that fibres are being released into the air.
 The process tests for such respirable fibres in the air so as to properly assess exposure levels and risks, and the effectiveness of control measures.